zero924305/TheCatApi-Test/README.md

 # TheCatApi-Test
 Display Breeds Information

-The application use c# to call "TheCatApi" data, and do back-end checking.
+The application use c# for checking and call the api data from "TheCatAPI".

 Description:
 1. Get all the breeds detail from "TheCatApi"